hollowaydon/wordle/INSTALL.md

 ## Installing Wordle for Development

 Create a new conda environment.
-Say you want to call the environment 'wordle_2'
+Say you want to call the environment 'wordle'

-    conda environment create -n wordle_2 --file environment.yml
+    conda env create -n wordle --file environment.yml

 Activate the new environemnt

-    conda activate wordle_2
+    conda activate wordle

 Install this package in "development mode", so you can go "import wordle"